How do we describe a discrete random variable and summarise its distribution with mean and variance?

 Variance and standard deviation

 The variance of measures spread around the mean.
-It is
+By definition it is the expected squared deviation,

-which is algebraically equivalent (and usually easier to compute) as
+which is algebraically equivalent (and almost always easier to compute) to

 Linear transformations